G-Core/gcore-videoplayer-js/packages/player/docs/api/player.md

 ## player package

-Video player for the GCore streaming platform
+Video player for the Gcore streaming platform

 ## Remarks

-This package provides a video player for the GCore streaming platform.
+This package provides a video player for the Gcore streaming platform.
 It is built on top of the Clappr library and provides a framework for building custom integrations.

 ## Classes